EdwaRen/eddieren.me/README.md

 # FinderMe

 My personal website created primarily using Javascript in conjunction with HTML/CSS.
-Pure CSS charts were also used to display proficiencies in different programming languages
+Pure CSS charts were also used to display proficiencies in different programming languages.
+If the site user does not wish to interact with default UI, they can visit edwardren.me/alternate.html for a dynamically generated webpage with all the info on the main index page.

 ![Alt Text](images/readmeDisplayGif.gif)